Creating Value for Society

 Seafood

-• Purchased over 1584 tonnes of seafood
+• Purchased over 6858.19 tonnes of seafood

-• totaling a support of 142 million Baht
+• totaling a support of 650 million Baht

-Impacts and Benefits
+Impact and Benefits

-Supporting farmers throughout the year
+Supporting throughout the year

 The Direct Sourcing project generates fair and stable income for farmers, raises cultivation standard through cooperation with government agencies including the Ministry of Agriculture and Cooperatives and local government agencies, and aims to enable efficient cultivation management among farmers and gain bargaining power through encouraging local farmer unionization according to the government's large-scale agricultural policy.
 In 2018, Ban Non Khwao Farmers Group, Don Han Subdistrict, Mueang District, Khon Kaen Province gathered together under the Non Khao Model which focuses on market principles to lead production.
 A Lotus’s farm manager operates closely with farmers and government agencies in elevating agricultural product quality and safety standards.
 Planting and purchasing are planned according to the marketing-led production policy, which additionally involves support for opportunities to distribute agricultural products within the Lotus's network.
-Lotus’s currently utilizes 4 main farm models in all 4 regions of Thailand, thereby creating careers in addition to fair and stable incomes for over 1,700 households.
+Lotus’s currently utilizes 4 main farm models in all 4 regions of Thailand, thereby creating careers in addition to fair and stable incomes for over 1,700 persons.
 Working closely with farmers in the Farm Model enables control and product oversight in terms of safety and quality standards through sourcing information and delivery of high quality fresh vegetables to customers.

-Impacts and Benefits
+Impact and Benefits

 Number of farmers from all regions participating in the project